Skip to main content

 How It Works

-Durable Workflow uses Laravel's queued jobs and event sourced persistence to create durable coroutines.
+Durable Workflow uses Laravel's queued jobs and event-sourced persistence to create durable coroutines.
 Workflows suspend through Fiber-backed helper calls for a durable replay contract.

 Runtime